arun-prasath/finbot/chatbot-rasa-nlu/data/nlu.md

 - good morning
 - good evening
 - hey there
+- greetings
+- good day

 ## intent:goodbye
 - bye
 - goodbye
 - see you around
 - see you later

-## intent:affirm
-- yes
-- indeed
-- of course
-- that sounds good
-- correct
-- great

-## intent:deny
-- no
-- never
+- close
-- I don't think so
-- don't like that
+- exit
-- no way
+- no thanks
-- not really

 ## intent:check_balance
 - How much money is on my account?